hyjo-github/idp2023/README.md

 - Open the project in your chosen development environment and use Poetry integration, if such is available, to manage the virtual environment.

+## Running the application
+If **poetry** was used to create the virtual environment, the application can be run with command

+``poetry run signal_app``

+from the project directory.

+Other solutions, like **Anaconda**, should be able to run the program in the designated virtual environment simply by running

+    conda activate idp2023
+    python -m idp2023_example.signal_app_main_window

 ## File tree
 - idp2023_example